SciML/SciMLDocs/docs/src/highlevels/learning_resources.md

 is to highlight the alternative resources which can be helpful for learning how to use the SciML Open Source Software libraries.

-## SciMLTutorials

-[SciMLTutorials.jl](https://github.com/SciML/SciMLTutorials.jl) is an extended set of tutorials for the SciML open source software organization.
-It contains many complete workflow examples on large-scale problems that may be too large or complex for normal documentation, but good materials for users to learn from.

 ## JuliaCon and SciMLCon Videos

 Many tutorials and introductions to packages have been taught through previous JuliaCon/SciMLCon